NEMS Linux uses SSL (aka https) connections to secure your connection and the data you transmit and receive to and from your NEMS server.

 When you first deploy NEMS, a “default” certificate is included to help you get up and running.
 However, since this certificate is publicly available in the NEMS source code and img download, it is only used for your initial connection.

-The rest has been fully automated for you.
-The certificate is generated, added to your NEMS configuration and from then on all services will use your newly-created self-signed certificate.
+When running nems-init, your unique SSL certificate is generated, added to your NEMS configuration and from then on all services will use your newly-created self-signed certificate.